-Figure 3.
+Fig. 3.
 Category wise N & Mean scores of digital competency skills

 The ANOVA table provides insights into the differences in digital competency skills among secondary school teachers in tribal areas of Odisha, based on group comparisons.
 The Between Groups sum of squares (232.784) refers to the variation in digital competency skills scores across different categories (such as gender, teaching experience, marital status, and caste).
 The Within Groups sum of squares (82739.744) reflects the variation within each group.
 The F-statistic (0.427) is a ratio of the variance between groups to the variance within groups.
 With an F-value this low, the result suggests that the variation between the groups is not significant enough to conclude that any of the groups differ significantly from one another in terms of digital competency skills.
 The p-value (0.734), which is greater than the commonly accepted significance level of 0.05, indicates that there is no statistically significant difference in digital competency skills scores among the groups.
 Therefore, we fail to reject the null hypothesis, implying that the digital competency skills of secondary school teachers in Odisha do not significantly vary based on the categories analyzed in this study.
 This suggests that factors such as gender, teaching experience, marital status, and caste may not have a meaningful impact on the digital competency skills levels of these teachers, at least not at a statistically significant level.